openshift/enhancements/enhancements/installer/openstack-no-fip-install.md

 In order to implement this feature fully, the following changes must be made:
 1. Make `externalNetwork` an optional argument in the install-config when `machinesSubnet` is set
 2. Make setting  `lbFloatingIP` when no external network is passed enforced as invalid usage
-3. Make the API and ingress VIPs dynamically assigned by default, and only assign fixed IPs if they are specified in the install config

 ### Design Details